-By Aug.
-1, 2021, employers must ensure that all employees - including new employees, supervisory, and nonsupervisory employees - are trained in the following topics, in a language they can readily understand, before they begin work at sites where the heat index will be 80 degrees Fahrenheit or higher:
+By June 15, 2022, employers must ensure that all employees - including new, supervisory, and nonsupervisory employees - are trained in the following topics, in a language they can readily understand, before they begin work at sites where the heat index will be 80 degrees Fahrenheit or higher:

-- The environmental and personal risk factors for heat illness, including the extra burden of heat caused by exertion, clothing, and personal protective equipment. - The procedures for complying with the requirements of this standard, including the employer's responsibility to provide water, daily heat index information, shade, cool-down rests, how to report symptoms of heat-related illness, and access to first aid, as well as the employees'
+- The environmental and personal risk factors for heat illness, including the extra burden of heat caused by exertion, clothing, and personal protective equipment. - The procedures for complying with the requirements of this standard, including the employer's responsibility to provide water, daily heat index information, shade, cool-down rests, how to report symptoms of heat-related illness, and access to first aid, as well as the employees' right to exercise their rights under this standard without fear of retaliation. - How to adapt to working in a hot environment.